 - A is for Adult

 - Never let children be alone near a pool, ocean, lake, or river.

 - B is for Barrier

 - Have a fence that goes around your pool

 - Kids and adults should take safety classes

 - Teach all swimmers to stay away from all pool & spa drains

 Visit The ZAC Foundation for more information about how to keep children safe around water.
-You can also stay updated with the latest information on water safety for kids by subscribing to their newsletter.

 I was selected for this opportunity as a member of CLEVER and the content and opinions expressed here are all my own.